CatherineLE/DCGAN_vs_StyleGAN2-ADA/README.md

 Previously I have made a DCGAN for 64x64 input image format. see shoes_design repository.

-- This works deals with DCGAN [2015] with modified G and D Networks to have 128x128 input image format.
+- This work deals with DCGAN [2015] with modified G and D Networks to have 128x128 input image format.

 Real with DCGAN: \
 ![image](https://user-images.githubusercontent.com/46371678/142194453-acf562e7-21a8-4221-a800-3110d2930d86.png)